 Bob Newcomb's ride in the Pan Mass Challenge during the 2012 Summer is featured on the UMass Sports Insider

-As Bob Newcomb enters his 29th season as head coach of the University of Massachusetts women's swimming and diving team in 2012-13, he brings with him over a quarter century of success.
+As Bob Newcomb enters his 33rd season as head coach of the University of Massachusetts women's swimming and diving team in 2016-17, he brings with him more than three decades of success.

-During his previous 28 seasons, he has compiled a 163-118-1 overall record and in 2001, led the Minutewomen to their first-ever Atlantic 10 Conference championship.
+During his previous 32 seasons, he has compiled a 177-131-1 overall record and in 2001, led the Minutewomen to their first-ever Atlantic 10 Conference championship.
 Additionally, the squad has finished second at the A-10 meet twice in the last four seasons for the first time in school history.

 His coaching efforts have been recognized twice, as he received the New England Women's Intercollegiate Swimming and Diving Coach of the Year honors in 1988 and 1989.
 Newcomb also served two terms as the NEWISDA Vice President.

-In addition to his women's swimming and diving responsibilities, Newcomb also served as head coach of the women's water polo team at UMass for three years.
-In his three years as head women's water polo coach, he compiled a 54-25 (.684) record.
+In addition to his women's swimming and diving responsibilities, Newcomb also served as head coach of the women's water polo team at UMass for three years, compiling a 54-25 (.684) record.

 Before coming to UMass, Newcomb served as an assistant swim coach at the Alamo Area Aquatic Association in San Antonio, Texas.
 He has also been the head swimming and water polo coach at San Antonio's John Jay High School, the assistant swimming, diving and water polo coach at Washington and Lee (Va.)
 University and an assistant swimming coach at Springfield College.